-The main limitations of the proposed system is 1) its susceptibility to speech corruption during capture, due to the noise generated by the multirotor propulsion systems and other loud ambient noise such as in stormy weathers, 2) the effect of poor visibility level on visual gesture capture, as could be the case at night, or in cloudy or misty weather.
-The next phase of this research is already underway to determine the range of effectiveness of the mSVG method under varying noise and visibility levels.
-This could inform the possibility of working around this or developing techniques that may extend this range, thereby extending the usefulness of the propose mSVG technique over a much wider application area.
-Also, a comparison of the mSVG and RC joystick in terms of training time, same nCA Tier task completion rate, and cognitive workload requirement, is currently being conducted.
+Conclusion - The main limitations of the proposed system is 1) its susceptibility to speech corruption during capture, due to the noise generated by the multirotor propulsion systems and other loud ambient noise such as in stormy weathers, 2) the effect of poor visibility level on visual gesture capture, as could be the case at night, or in cloudy or misty weather.
+This informs the next phase of this research work.